 The Americans with Disabilities Act (ADA) is a federal law that prohibits discrimination against individuals with disabilities.
-It covers various aspects, such as employment, transportation, public accommodations, and telecommunications.
+It covers various aspects, such as employment, transportation, public accommodationsModifications or adjustments in healthcare settings to support patients with disabilities., and telecommunications.

 California Building Standards Code (Title 24)